ClairePalandri/ClairePalandri.github.io/_pages/misc.md

 Using regression to uncover the causal effect of a treatment on a population.\\
   a.
 Underlying theoretical framework: potential outcomes\\
 b.
 Applied methods (RDD, IV...); equivalence of the regression slope estimate in terms of potential outcomes\\
 c.
-Improving one's inference (matching & controls, falsification tests, randomization inference...)
+Improving inferences (matching & controls, falsification tests, randomization inference...)
 </span>